-- 75% found it easy to get through to this surgery by phone compared to a CCG average of 74% and a national average of 73%. - 83% were able to get an appointment to see or speak to someone the last time they tried (CCG average 86%, national average 85%). - 87% described the overall experience of their GP surgery as fairly good or very good (CCG average 87%, national average 85%). - 84% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (CCG average 70%, national average 88%).
+- 91% found it easy to get through to this surgery by phone compared to a CCG average of 74% and a national average of 73%. - 83% were able to get an appointment to see or speak to someone the last time they tried compared to a CCG average of 86% and national average of 85%. - 78% described the overall experience of their GP surgery as fairly good or very good compared to a CCG average of 73% and national average of 73%...

+• 79% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area compared to a CCG average of 80% and national average of 78%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 23 comment cards which were nearly all positive about the standard of care received.
-Patients said they were happy with the care and service they received and that the GPs, nurses and administration staff were professional and caring.
-However, five also said that they sometimes had to wait a long time in the waiting room for their appointment and that it was not always possible to get an appointment on the day they wanted one.
+We received 13 comment cards which were all very positive about the standard of care received.
+Patients said the care they had received was excellent and that all the staff really cared.

-We spoke with six patients during the inspection.
-All six patients said they were happy with the care they received and thought staff were approachable, committed and caring.
-However, comments also aligned with comments cards regarding difficulty in getting appointments, particularly those who required a routine appointment.
-The practice told us that they had recently changed their appointments system for allocating routine appointment slots and had encouraged patients to book these online.
+We spoke with seven patients, including members of the PPG during the inspection.
+All seven patients said they were happy with the care they received and thought staff were approachable, committed and caring.